vmware-tanzu/build-tooling-for-integrations/CONTRIBUTING.md

-# Contributing to build-tooling-for-integrations
+# Contributing to Build Tooling for Integrations

 The build-tooling-for-integrations project team welcomes contributions from the community.
-Before you start working with build-tooling-for-integrations, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+If you wish to contribute code and you have not signed our [Contributor License Agreement](https://cla.vmware.com/cla/1/preview), our bot will update the issue when you open a Pull Request.
+For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 ## Contribution Flow